US House Impeaches President Trump

 The second impeachment allegation said Trump obstructed Congress by withholding thousands of Ukraine-related documents from House impeachment investigators and then blocking key officials in his administration from testifying during weeks of hearings Democratic-controlled committees conducted into Trump's actions related to Ukraine.

-In the 229-198 vote on Article 11, all but three Democrats voted for approval, and all Republicans voted against it.
+In the 229-198 vote on Article II, all but three Democrats voted for approval, and all Republicans voted against it.

-Earlier Wednesday, House Speaker Nancy Pelosi opened the debate, telling lawmakers that Trump "gave us no choice" but to pursue his impeachment.
+Pelosi opened the debate by telling lawmakers that Trump "gave us no choice" but to pursue his impeachment.

 "If we do not act," she said, "we would be derelict in our duty.
 Today, we are here to defend democracy."